KandrewC/d3ReusableChart/README.md

 Note that if you need an example of data to use, or want to look at an image of the completed graph, these are both available in the **data** and **img** folders, respectively.

 ##Data
+This graph is intended for organizations with a lot of chronological data, spanning at least one year (and maybe more for historical significance)
 For inputted data, data should follow the following structure:

 ```